Table of Contents

 Step 1: Register your company with ACRA

-Use the ACRA’s BizFile+ portal to submit your incorporation application.
+Use the ACRA’s Bizfile portal (launched on 9 December 2024 to replace BizFile+, the current online system for filing and retrieving business information(1)) to submit your incorporation application.
 During the registration process, you will need the following details:

 Once your application is submitted successfully, you’ll be prompted to pay the registration fee.

-Step 3: Obtain a hard copy of Certificate of Incorporation (optional)
+Step 3: Purchase a Certificate of Incorporation if required (optional)

 Note

-With this streamlined guide, you’ll have your Certificate of Incorporation Singapore no time, ensuring your business starts off on the right foot.
+With this streamlined guide, you’ll have your Singapore Certificate of Incorporation in no time, ensuring your business starts off on the right foot.

 Obtain your Certificate of Incorporation today with BBCIncorp